SEN Information Report

 What are the school’s arrangements for supporting young people in transferring between Key stages of education or in preparing them for life when they leave school?

-Transition arrangements transferring between Key stages will be organised by the Key Stage Leaders and relevant Key Stage staff.
-Prior to transferring Key stage young people will have the opportunity for taster visits to their new Key stage class group.
+Transition arrangements transferring between Key Stages will be organised by the Key Stage Leaders and relevant Key Stage staff.
+Prior to transferring between Key Stages young people will have the opportunity for taster visits to their new Key Stage class group.

-On reaching year 11 young people have opportunity to experience College taster sessions to help them start to think about what they would like to do when they have finished school in year 14.
-During their time in 6th form young people have opportunity to take part if it is appropriate in various link programmes with Colleges and other appropriate providers such as Portway Centre.
-All 6th form students are given opportunities to be out and about in the community.
+On reaching Year 11 young people have the opportunity to experience College taster sessions to help them start to think about what they would like to do when they have finished school in Year 14.
+During their time in 6th Form young people have the opportunity to take part if it is appropriate in various link programmes with Colleges and other appropriate providers such as Portway Centre.
+All 6th Form students are given opportunities to be out and about in the community.

-On reaching year 14 young people are prepared for transfer to College or an appropriate placement in the Community with Social care.
-This transition is managed by the Head of 6th form who will liaise closely with the Colleges and Community Providers.
+Upon reaching Year 14 young people are prepared for transfer to College or an appropriate placement in the Community with Social care.
+This transition is managed by the Head of 6th Form who will liaise closely with the Colleges and Community Providers.
 Families have opportunity to visit the college or Community placement and meet staff throughout the year.
-The decision on final placement at the end of year 14 will be discussed and made through the Annual Review/EHCP process.
+The decision on final placement at the end of Year 14 will be discussed and made through the Annual Review/EHCP process.
 Transition arrangements will be organised by the 6th Form Manager and appropriate placement.